onap/vnfrqts-requirements/docs/Chapter5.rst

 An External Network may be a Neutron Network or a Contrail Network

-External networks must be passed into the VNF Heat Orchestration Templates as parameters.
+R-23983 The VNF **MUST** pass the external networks into the VNF Heat Orchestration Templates as parameters.

 -  Neutron Network-id (UUID)